PCLabTools/rapidPlugin_display/README.md

-# rapidPlugin_template
+# rapidPlugin_display
-rapidPlugin template to help create plugins for the rapidRTOS framework
+rapidPlugin display to help render an AdafruitGFX canvas to displays for the rapidRTOS framework